-These chocolate chip cookies will rival any chocolate chip cookie recipe~ they are soft and full of buttery chocolate deliciousness!
+These chocolate chip zucchini cookies will rival any chocolate chip cookie recipe!
+They are soft and full of buttery chocolate deliciousness.
+Plus, it’s a perfect treat for those looking to sneak in some vegetables into their desserts without sacrificing taste!
 Looking for more amazing Cookie Recipes?
-Don’t miss my perfect Chocolate Chip Cookies or Christmas Cookies!
+Don’t miss my perfect Chocolate Chip Cookies, too!

 - 2 teaspoons baking soda